skynter/curriculum/react/states_and_effects/more_on_state.md

 }
 ~~~

-Surely, it increase the age by 2?
+Surely, it increases the age by 2?
 Nope.
 The above code is saying to React:

 > Hey, replace the current render's `person` with an increase in age by 1.
 Then, replace the current render's `person` with an increase in age by 1.